Gokultcr/irisflower/README.md

 # Iris Flower Classification & Prediction Tasks

-Basic data analysis and visualization techniques are applied on Iris flower data set.
+Basic data analysis and visualization techniques are applied on Iris flower dataset.
 After pre-prcoessing and analysis few of the machine-learning algorithms are applied.
-The data set contains different features like:
+The dataset contains different features like:
 * Sepal Width
 * Sepal Length
 * Petal Width